jjcapellan/phaser3-bitmapfont-factory/README.md

 * *fontFamily* {String}: The name of any font already loaded in the browser (e.g., "Arial", "Verdana", ...), or an array of names (first valid font will be selected).
 Any font loaded in Phaser via WebFont can be used[^1].
 * *chars* {String}: String containing the characters to use (e.g., " abcABC123/*%,.").
 Important: You must include the space character (" ") if you are going to use it.
 * *style* {Object}: The text style configuration object (the same as the one used in Phaser.GameObjects.Text).
 FontName and FontFamily properties of this object are ignored.
 * *getKernings* {Boolean}(optional): You are going to use the kernings?.
 The kernings are calculated for 97 common pairs (i.e.: 'Wa', 'y.', ...).
 Monospace fonts doesn't need kernings.
-By default is false.
+By default is true.

 ### 3. Execute the tasks
 ```javascript